-As per previous years we plan to host a full day of panels, network opportunities and an evening programme.
+As per previous years we hosted a full day of panels, network opportunities and an evening programme.

 09:00 – 18:00 Day time programme

 15:15 Coffee / Tea break

 18:00 – 19:30 Comedy International Dinner

 The Comedy International Conference presents four main panels and one keynote.

 Key comedy industry figures will lead panel discussions on topics covering:-